sanathsharma/gen-commit/README.md

 2. Gets the current branch name for context
 3. Checks for custom scopes and Nx repository structure
 4. Retrieves the diff of staged changes
-5. Sends the information to Anthropic's Claude AI model
+5. Sends the information to the selected AI model
 6. Presents the generated commit message
 7. Optionally commits with the generated message after confirmation